2015 Kuwait Investment Climate Statement

-The State of Kuwait controls eight percent of the world's proven petroleum reserves, Kuwait earned approximately KD 14.7 billion (USD 52.2 billion) from energy exports in the first seven months of the 2012/2013 fiscal year (Kuwait’s fiscal year runs from April 1 to March 30).
-The country has a population of approximately 3.8 million, including approximately 2.7 million expatriate workers, and a nominal 2011 Gross Domestic Product (GDP) of KD 44 billion (USD 157 billion), representing a 16% increase compared to the previous year.
-Kuwait's national budget overwhelmingly relies on petroleum revenues (approximately 50% of nominal GDP and 94.4% of the government’s revenues come from oil revenues).
+The State of Kuwait controls 6% of the world's proven petroleum reserves and its economy is heavily dependent on oil export revenues which make up around 90% of total export earnings.
+The country has a population of approximately 3.9 million, with 69% of that being immigrants (approximately 2.7 million immigrants) Kuwait had a nominal 2014 Gross Domestic Product (GDP) of KD 85 billion (USD 283.9 billion), representing a 1.4% increase compared to the previous year.
+Kuwait's national budget overwhelmingly relies on petroleum revenues (approximately 50% of nominal GDP and 89% of the government’s revenues come from oil revenues).
 Low levels of Foreign Direct Investment (FDI) limit efforts to diversify the economy away from the petroleum sector.
-In 2011, Kuwait attracted USD 399 million of FDI.
-According to the World Bank’s 2013 Ease of Doing Business Report, Kuwait ranked 82 out of 185 countries in terms of ease of doing business, which is last among the Gulf nations.
-Kuwait was also ranked 142 for ease of starting a new business.
-In the Heritage Foundation’s 2012 Index of Economic Freedom, Kuwait ranked 71 out of 179 countries, with its economy considered "moderately free."
+In 2014, Kuwait attracted USD 12.68 billion of FDI.
+According to the World Bank’s 2015 Ease of Doing Business Report, Kuwait ranked 86 out of 185 countries in terms of ease of doing business, which is last among the Gulf nations.
+Kuwait was also ranked 150 for ease of starting a new business.
+In the Heritage Foundation’s 2015 Index of Economic Freedom, Kuwait ranked 74 out of 179 countries, with its economy considered "moderately free."

 Regulations Governing Foreign Investments